 Pushtara is this huge meadow just below the ridge line.
 Pushtara is so large that it is actually a part of two treks.
 The Phulara trek and the Phachukhandi Pass trek.

 Camping at Phushtara, you can retrace your entire path on the ridge.
-The sunset at Phustara with the western light hitting the meadows make it a picture perfect evening in the mountains.
+The sunset at Phustara with the western light hitting the meadows makes it a picture-perfect evening in the mountains.

 Seclusion on the trek